-- A cheesecloth, thin cotton dish cloth or thin t-shirt
+- A cheesecloth (or thin cotton dish cloth or thin t-shirt) or a salad spinner

-- a large cast iron skillet or heavy bottomed pan to fry the latkes
+- Large cast iron skillet or heavy bottomed pan to fry the latkes

 - a wire rack (optional) to keep the latkes crisp